 This article may contain compensated links.
 See our full disclosure here

-This week we are once more talking about what Italy does best… food!
+Great pizza is synonymous with Naples.
+We are once more talking about what Italy does best… food!
 Pizza is probably the most popular Italian food and a staple of all of our lives but many will attest (and we agree) that you haven’t tried real pizza unless you’ve been to Napoli (Naples).

-In this episode, we talk to pizza aficionado Pierpaolo Guida of Joe Banana Limos & Travel.
+We talk to pizza aficionado Pierpaolo Guida of Joe Banana Limos & Travel.
 Their family-run company has been helping travelers explore the coast for over a decade and Pierpaulo loves taking visitors around the Amalfi Coast, showing them wonderful sights and scenery, giving them unforgettable experiences, and, of course, showing them the best places to eat.
 Pierpaolo is a huge foodie and blew us away with his in-depth knowledge of the different types of pizzas – as well as the history, science and magic behind them.

 Joe Banana offers tours that highlight the best restaurants as well as pizza/mozzarella-making experience.
 They tend to avoid the more famous locations as, while they are excellent, there is often a very long wait and the experience is not always as authentic and instead can be quite rushed.
 These options are on par and often better than the most famous restaurants and give guests the chance to dine like a local Italian and see the true authenticity of a Napoletano pizzaiolo!